mpinb/in_silico_framework_hot_zone/CONTRIBUTE.md

   Often, HTML themes offer very functional extensions beyond what one would consider "just a theme".
   For example, our current HTML theme (last checked 27/02/2025) is `immaterial`, which ships with a reflinking extension for Graphviz.
 - For debugging purposes, you can inspect what the stub files look like in `docs/autoapi` (only if `autoapi_keep_files = True` in `conf.py`)

+## Database
+The database system in ISF is modular, meaning that new file formats or entirely new database systems can be implemented if needed. we strongly recommend to not adapt the database system though, as it acquires a decent amount of technical debt to maintain them.

+Implementing new file formats is easy:
+1. Identify the current database system (should be `data_base.isf_data_base` as of 04/03/2025)
+2. Add a new module to ``IO.LoaderDumper`` containing:
+  a.
+A writer function under the name ``dump()``
+  b.
+A reader class under the name ``Loader``